Chiral numerical renormalization group: The Wilson Ladder

 Each impurity couples to a single mode in each interval.
 These two modes are generally not orthogonal with respect to each other, and in the continuum limit $\Lambda\to1$ they actually coincide.
-However, for a finite $\Lambda$ we can always choose linear combinations of the two which are orthonormal, for example:
+However, for a finite $\Lambda$ we can always choose linear combinations of the two which are orthonormal, to which we will refer as $\mathbf{c}_{n}{=}\left(\!\begin{smallmatrix}c_{n+}\\ c_{n-} \end{smallmatrix}\!\right)$.
+The coupling to these modes can be obtained by integrating over the hybridization function